 This course is designed to introduce you to the major themes, figures, and directions of religion in American history, with an eye toward ways that social and cultural contexts have shaped the religious experience of Americans in different places and times.
 Since it is impossible to cover all religious traditions in one semester, this course will consist of both a general survey of religion in the U.S. and a series of case studies designed to provide a closer look into some of the religious groups and ideas that have shaped this country.
 Fulfills writing, Liberal Arts & multicultural Y.

 The word “Bible” is derived from the Greek word “biblia” which means “books.”
 While revered as a single book, the Bible is a collection of many texts that were composed by different authors at different times for different reasons.
 This course is an introduction to the critical study of this assorted literature and the world in which it was produced.
 We will examine individual texts of the Hebrew Bible/Old Testament within their historical contexts while taking into consideration other methodological approaches such as literary criticism and theology.
-Meets Liberal Studies Area IV and Gordon Rule requirements.
+Meets Liberal Arts Area IV & writing requirements.